 Does coughing during pregnancy harm the baby?

 Coughing during pregnancy doesn't harm the baby, as it isn't a dangerous symptom and the baby doesn't feel it.
-However, some causes of coughing can harm the baby, such as diseases like asthma, bronchitis, or pneumonia, as well as some teas, home remedies, and pharmaceutical products that are taken without the doctor's knowledge can also cause coughing and may be harmful to the baby.
+However, some causes of coughing can harm the baby, such as illnesses like asthma, bronchitis, or pneumonia.
+Some teas, home remedies, and pharmaceutical products that are taken without the doctor's knowledge can also cause coughing and may be harmful to the baby.

-Intense coughing doesn’t cause uterine contractions, nor does it displace the placenta, but it can be very uncomfortable and cause pain in the muscles of the abdomen when it’s repetitive.
-So, medical help is essential to get rid of the cough and allow for more rest.
+Intense coughing doesn’t cause uterine contractions, nor does it displace the placenta, but it can be very uncomfortable and cause pain in the abdominal muscles when it’s repetitive.
+Therefore, it is always ideal to seek medical attention if you are coughing, and to rest as much as possible.